 Magic Kingdom has the iconic Cinderella Castle.
 This castle is larger in comparison, and has the Cinderella’s Royal Table restaurant inside it.
 This castle is better utilized for the mini princess shows that happen throughout the day.
 We especially loved the welcome ceremony at the 9 am park opening, complete with some fireworks.
 It was the perfect way to get super-jazzed up about the day before dashing off to Tomorrowland.

 But I wasn’t entirely won over.
 It’s a Small World is way better at Disneyland.
-Its iconic structure can be seen from the outside, and is just beautiful any time of year.
+Its iconic structure can be seen from the outside, and is just beautiful any time of year, but especially at Christmas.
 The ride itself is the expected slow-moving boat ride, but the Disneyland version incorporates the Disney characters into their respective countries.
 And in my opinion, it’s just prettier.
-I also liked Disneyland’s Autopia over Tomorrowland Speedway, and much to the disappointment of the husband and older kids, there was no “Indiana Jones and the temple of the two-hour wait” ride or Mr. Toad’s Wild Ride.
+I also liked Disneyland’s Autopia over Tomorrowland Speedway, and much to the disappointment of the husband and older kids, there was no “Indiana Jones and the temple of the two-hour wait” ride or Mr. Toad’s Wild Ride at Disney World.

-I didn’t feel the sentiment I have heard expressed by many a travel writer or Disney enthusiast that Disney World- or Magic Kingdom in particular- was better by it being bigger.
-Our Disneyland was what I fell in love with on our first visit to California before I turned three and since grew up on.
+I didn’t feel the sentiment I have heard expressed by many a travel writer or Disney enthusiast that Disney World- or Magic Kingdom in particular- was better.
+I almost feel that this opinion is formed in part because it’s bigger, but to me bigger isn’t always better.
+Our Disneyland was what I fell in love with on our first visit to California before I turned three and what I since grew up on.
 That and there’s just something special about the park that Walt Disney himself had a hand in building.
 However, I truly enjoyed Magic Kingdom, and was glad to have two days at the park.
 Especially when we “owned” Adventureland when everyone cleared out for the fireworks.
 Then it really did feel like a Magic Kingdom.